Punched Card Printers

 [IBM 5081 card with round corners on cream stock]

 IBM was originally founded as the Computing Tabulating-Recording Recording (CTR) company in 1911, and it was renamed International Business Machines in 1924.
 CTR was the result of a merger; one of the component companies was Herman Hollerith's Tabulating Machine Company, incorporated in 1896 to commercialize Hollerith's punched-card system of data processing.
-As such, IBM can be rightly considered the oldest manufacturer and printer of punched cards. the American Revolution in 1976.
-IBM was still selling significant numbers of punched cards in the bicentennial year, but cards were in decline.
+As such, IBM can be rightly considered the oldest manufacturer and printer of punched cards.
+IBM was still selling significant numbers of punched cards in the US bicentennial year, 1976, but by then, cards were in decline.
 IBM would close its last punched card production facility in 1984.

 IBM really was international, with printing plants producing punched cards in Australia, England, Denmark, Germany, New Zealand and elsewhere.